 Amazon offers a labeling service and charges by the unit.
 This might be useful if your business can afford to pay for extra labeling.
 In general, as a book or media seller, it helps to learn the labeling process first as it will save costs and help you understand many bookselling concepts.
 Having Amazon do this work for you can be beneficial, but this service is more of a luxury than a necessity for your business.

 Each step in the operations workflow helps to verify that the previous step has been done correctly.
 If labels don’t print out as expected, this can indicate a listing error or oversight has occurred.
 When this happens, place these items aside and investigate the issue later.

 There are times when Amazon may restrict certain items from being sold online.
 This occurs when a manufacturer requests Amazon to require sellers to develop a wholesale relationship before selling an item.

 If you do not have permission to sell these “Restricted” items, Amazon excludes the product and the label from your shipment.
 This is useful since you should know when you cannot sell specific items.
 Do not send items that cannot be sold on Amazon.
 This creates more work for you than is necessary, and you may be required to dispose of the item.
 Keeping any and all shipment errors to a minimum is key to saving time and resources.

-You will occasionally find books with multiple barcodes on the back cover.
-Amazon requests that you also cover those additional barcodes with a blank label (this prevents Amazon warehouse workers from accidentally scanning the wrong barcode).
-It is helpful to save any excess blank labels for this purpose.
-Once all labels are in the right place and all barcodes are covered, you are ready to move onto the final steps in the preparation phase.
-Now it’s time to ship.
+Once the labels are printed, find the first item, place the appropriate label over the barcode, and every additional label should be in the exact order in which they were scanned.
+You might occasionally see books with more than one barcode on the back cover.
+Amazon requests that those additional barcodes also be covered with blank labels (so warehouse workers won't mistakenly scan the wrong barcode).
+It is helpful to save any blank labels for this purpose.
+Once all the labels are in place and all barcodes are covered, you are ready to move to the next step.
+It is now time to package and ship the items.